 This book talked about changes.
 Change is hard and frustrating and we hate it but it happens anyway.
 It talked about how we romanticize second chances.
 What if it worked out this time because it didn’t before?
 It talked about beauty in brokenness and grace in the small things.
 Maybe we need to stop wishing that things were different, going with the flow, and seeing how it plays out.
 It’s all a give and take.
 On my bad days, my life is all going to seem worse than when I’m feeling great.
 The feelings are cyclical and they feed themselves.
 It’s exhausting, when you can’t separate your tiny myopic view of life from the actual story you’re telling.

 I came here expecting things to be very different than they turned out being.
 I can’t say if that’s a good thing or a bad thing, it’s just a thing that happens to be.
 Some things hurt a lot when I think about them, and some are far better than I could have imagined two months ago.
-The book touched on that, and innocently ripped open the sores on some deeply held regrets and fears.
+The book touched on that and opened some of the sores.

 I’m not going to say a whole lot about that.
 Full disclosure here.
 Over the last few months, I’ve managed to convince myself that this–typing essays that you read on your little glowing screen–is vulnerability.
 That somehow this proves something.
 Maybe that I can handle it, whatever “it” is.
 Maybe that I’m worth taking seriously.
 Maybe that I’m capable of doing something worth paying attention to.
 Or that I, myself, am worth paying attention to.
 That’s not the case, so I need to back up from the heart dump and say something else.